GreptimeTeam/docs/docs/developer-guide/meta/selector.md

 ## Introduction

 What is the `Selector`?
-As the name suggests, it is a selector that selects some from the specified `namespace` and `context`.
-There is a related trait also named `Selector`.
-And the definition is [here][0].
+As its name suggests, it allows users to select specific items from a given `namespace` and `context`.
+There is a related trait, also named `Selector`, whose definition can be found [below][0].

 [0]: https://github.com/GreptimeTeam/greptimedb/blob/develop/src/meta-srv/src/selector.rs

-There is a usage scenario in meta.
-When a request to create table is sent to meta, meta will create a routing table.
-(The details of table creation will not be described here) Meta needs to select the appropriate `datanode` list when creating a routing table.
+There is a specific scenario in `meta` service.
+When a request to create a table is sent to the `meta` service, it creates a routing table (the details of table creation will not be described here).
+The `meta` service needs to select the appropriate `datanode` list when creating a routing table.

 ## Selector Type

-Currently there are two `Selector`s in meta, including `LeasebasedSelector` and `LoadBasedSelector`.
+Currently, there are two types of `Selector` available in the `meta` service: `LeasebasedSelector` and `LoadBasedSelector`.

 ### LeasebasedSelector [not recommended]

-`LeasebasedSelector` is just a simple implementation of `Selector` and **is not recommended**.
+`LeasebasedSelector` is just a simple implementation of `Selector`, but **it is not recommended**.

-It sorts alive `datanode`s according to its lease time, and return the sorted `datanode` list.
+It sorts available `datanode`s according to their lease time, and returns a sorted list of these `datanode`s.

 ### LoadBasedSelector

-`LoadBasedSelector` is another implementation of `Selector`.
+`LoadBasedSelector` is another implementation of the `Selector`.

-It sorts alive `datanode`s according to the load, and return the sorted `datanode` list.
+It sorts available `datanode`s according to the load, and returns a sorted list of these `datanode`s.

 ## Configuration

-You can configure `Selector` when starting meta.
-Default: `LeaseBasedSelector`.
+You can configure the `Selector` when starting the `meta` service, with the default being `LeaseBasedSelector`.

 For example: